KahWee - Web Development, AI Tools & Tech Trends

 React Router v7 is Remix v3 renamed.
 Ryan Florence and Michael Jackson merged the projects because "Remix v2 had become such a thin wrapper around React Router that an artificial separation developed between the two projects."

-The practical benefits are immediate: instead of juggling @remix-run/node, @remix-run/react, @remix-run/serve, and others, everything consolidates into the unified react-router package.
+The payoff is immediate.
+Instead of juggling @remix-run/node, @remix-run/react, @remix-run/serve, and others, everything consolidates into react-router.
 My dependencies dropped from 16 to 3.
-The new react-router typegen command eliminates manual type annotations in loader functions.
+The react-router typegen command eliminates manual type annotations in loader functions.
 The Vite-based build system is cleaner than Remix's custom setup.

 • LoaderFunctionArgs and useLoaderData typing: Every route needed manual type updates